How to Find a Great Job

-How I found my job as VP Product at Netflix after a two-year sabbatical
+How I found my job as VP of Product at Netflix after a two-year sabbatical

 In late 2004 after a two-year break, I began a job search.
-My time-off left me “rusty” and companies were wary about whether I was ready to work again.
+My time off left me “rusty,” and companies were uncertain whether I was ready to work again.
 I started my job search reluctantly.

 Job-hunting is both time-consuming and inefficient.
-From my past, I remembered the frustration of applying for jobs and never getting a response as well as the debilitating series of “NOs” you got once you began interviewing.
-As a past hiring manager, I remembered posting a job, then the painstaking work of sifting through 200 applications to candidates who were qualified for the role.
+From past searches, I remembered the frustration of applying for jobs and never getting a response and the debilitating series of “NOs” you got once you began interviewing.
+As a past hiring manager, I remember posting a job, then the painstaking work of sifting through 200 applications for qualified candidates.
 I️ also recalled dedicating 1–2 days/week to “smiling and dialing” for additional candidates.
-It’s a frustrating process on both sides of the equation.
+It’s a frustrating process for everyone.

-Below, I outline my approach to finding that next great job, or, more precisely, establishing and extending your network in ways that your next opportunity will discover you.
+Below, I outline my approach to finding that next great job or, more precisely, establishing and extending your network so that your next opportunity will discover you.
 The three keys to success are: